-In addition, lemon law mandates that the manufacturer must compensate the consumer for the attorney fees and legal costs they have had to pay because of the defective car.
+In addition, the new car return policy in California mandates that the manufacturer must compensate the consumer for the attorney fees and legal costs they have had to pay because of the defective car.

 This compensation constitutes the consumers’ lemon right.
 But before discussing that, let’s take a look at the defects that make your car a lemon.

 According to Nolo.com, 150,000 cars produced each year are lemons.
 A car is qualified as a lemon if the defect(s)/problem(s) was discovered under the initial protection period i.e. 12 months or 18,000 miles, whichever comes first (it differs from state to state).